jli-hashrocket/k8s-mern-stack/README.md

-This is a Single Page Application that is primarily for learning the MERN stack and Docker.
+This is a Single Page Application that is primarily for learning MERN/Docker/Kubernetes.

 ## Available Scripts
 Deploy via Kubernetes